 Important information: To complete the course, you must use the browsers Chrome, Firefox and Internet Explorer 11 (with the exception of Microsoft Edge) on a computer with Windows Operating System (7, 8 or 10).
 The platform should not be accessed through mobile devices and / or tablets, regardless of the Operating System.

-8. Factors affecting the performance of a cryopreservation program
+5. Factors that affect the performance of a cryopreservation program